Atal Bihari Vajpayee Indian Institute of Information Technology and Management

-Atal Bihari Vajpayee Indian Institute of Information Technology and Management, also known as Indian Institute of Information Technology and Management, is a higher-education institute located in Gwalior, Madhya Pradesh, India.
-Established in 1997 and named for Atal Bihari Vajpayee, it was recognized as an Institute of National Importance.
+The Atal Bihari Vajpayee Indian Institute of Information Technology and Management (ABV-IIITM), is an institute of national importance and premiere higher-education institute located in Gwalior, Madhya Pradesh, India.
+Established in 1997 by Government of India, MHRD (Presently Ministry of Education (India)).
+Initially started as IIITM, this institute was prefixed with ABV in 2002 to honour the then Prime Minister Atal Bihari Vajpayee.
+It is recognized as an Institute of National Importance as it has been established under The Indian Institute of Information Technology Act 2014.

 Campus

-The institute is located on a 160 acre campus near Gwalior Fort.
+The institute is located on a 160 acre campus near Chena Fort.
 It is a residential campus as the faculty and its students live on campus.
 It houses several departmental blocks with academic block houses, lecture theatres, seminar halls, library, laboratories and faculty offices, administrative block, an open amphitheatre, indoor sports complex and the student hostels.
 There are three hostels for boys and one for girls.
 The campus has a variety of plants including those with medicinal properties.
-The institute initially operated from a temporary site in Madhav Institute of Technology and Science Gwalior and later shifted to its own facility.
+The institute initially operated from a temporary site in Institute of Technology and Science Gwalior and later shifted to its own facility.